 Hip replacement, or arthroplasty, is a surgical procedure in which a doctor removes the unhealthy parts of the hip joint and replaces it with artificial parts.
 Hip replacement is typically done when all other treatment options have failed at providing adequate pain relief.
 For many patients, hip replacement surgery can result in decreased pain, increased mobility, improvement in daily activities, and an improved quality of life.

 The SROSM hip specialists will take the time to understand your condition and will determine if a hip replacement – full or partial – is the best option.
-Schedule an appointment at either our Spring location or The Woodlands location.
+Schedule an appointment at Spring, The Woodlands or Woodforest locations.

 Types of Hip Replacements